Road to Offer

 Stage 4: Final-Round Interviews

-The final round features 2-4 interviews with Partners and Senior Partners over 3-6 hours, with approximately 20-30% of finalists receiving offers.
+The final round usually features two to four interviews with Partners or Senior Partners.
 Final-round cases are more conversational and less scripted.
 According to RocketBlocks, Partners probe deeper, go off-script, and test how candidates handle pushback.

-Behavioral weight increases from 20-30% in the first round to 40-50% in the final round.
+Behavioral depth usually increases in the final round.
 According to CaseCoach, everyone in the final round can case — the differentiator is whether Partners want you on their team at a client site.

 • McKinsey: 2-4 interviews; PEI goes deeper; AI interview pilot in select offices